Meet The Next Crop Of Fashion Superstars

 The CFDA/Vogue Fashion Fund began in 2004, in an effort to nurture the next generation of great design talent.
 In what the CFDA deemed a "full circle" moment, Jack McCollough and Lazaro Hernandez of Proenza Schouler — the first-ever winners of this prize — announced the latest crop of finalists on Wednesday night.

-Throughout the year, these 10 bright, young stars duke it out for $400,000 (£295,000) for whoever scores first place, and $150,000 (£110,000) in funding for the second and third place winners.
-Simply making the cut as a finalist is a reward, though: From the get-go, these budding designers get the support of industry insiders by way of organised mentorship, as well as resources and, of course, exposure.
+Throughout the year, these 10 bright, young stars duke it out for $400,000 for whoever scores first place, and $150,000 in funding for the second and third place winners.
+Simply making the cut as a finalist is a reward, though: From the get-go, these budding designers get the support of industry insiders by way of organized mentorship, as well as resources and, of course, exposure.

 Meet the class of 2016, comprised of both celeb-approved and soon-to-be-familiar names: Adam Selman (he's Rihanna-vetted), Beckett Fogg and Piotrek Panszczyk of Area, Laura Vassar and Kristopher Brock of Brock Collection, Chloe Gosselin, Ji Oh, Stirling Barrett of Krewe du Optic, Morgan Curtis of Morgan Lane, Maryam and Marjan Malakpour of Newbark, Laurence Chandler and Joshua Cooper of Rochambeau, and Chris Stamp of Stampd.